O-Razik/Station_CourseWork/README.md

 # Station_CW
  This is my second year university coursework.
-There is an app for creating station timetables.
+ It is an app for creating station timetables.
+ For this task I used Qt.

  My Course Work variant:
  # 13. Station
   No. Train | Initial station | End station | Intermediate stations | Time of departure | Time of arrival | Distance